kevinbringard/ogle/README.md

     # This will give a list of all the images
     response = CONNECTION.resource.all
     puts response
-    puts response.body
-    puts response.code

     # This will give a detailed list of all the images
     response = CONNECTION.resource true
     puts response
-    puts response.body
-    puts response.code

-    # This will return the x-image-meta-* headers for a specific image as a hash
+    # This will return headers for a specific image as a hash
-    response = CONNECTION.resource 6
+    response = CONNECTION.resource.find 6
-    puts response.inspect
+    puts response

 ## Compatability